German Americans in the United States

 Two other German-Americans, Admiral Chester Nimitz of the United States Navy and General Carl Spaatz of the Army Air Corps, served at Eisenhower's side and held central roles in the fight against Nazi Germany.

-World War II, industrial expansion, and Americanisation efforts intensified the cultural assimilation of many German Americans.
 In the postwar period, as survivors of the conflict sought to escape its cruel consequences, there was another wave of German immigrants to the United States, including the fiancés and wives of U.S. soldiers stationed in Germany.

-Between the 1950s and 1980s, almost one million Germans immigrated to the United States.
 In 1983 The United States and Germany celebrated the German-American Tricentennial, marking the 300th anniversary of German immigration to Pennsylvania.

 According to the 2000 U.S. Census, 46.5 million Americans claimed German ancestry, making Germans the largest nationality group in the United States.